Air and storm systems travel over the Earth's surface. This global

 an eastward component and that component grows with altitude.
 Therefore, the

-strong eastward moving jet streams are the result of a warm Equator can
+strong eastward moving jet streams are the result of a warm Equator and

 (National Oceanic and Atmospheric Administration.